kono10/mydocker/3_docker_compose/README.md

 * always: always attempt to restart
 * on-faiure: only restart if container stops with an error code
 * unless-stopped: always restart unless developer forces a restart

+### Add environment variables to docker compose
+* applied at run time ... i.e. when the container is started up